Bulk loading data to Azure SQL

 bulk insert data to azure SQL

-I will create a new table in my Azure SQL database using this CSV file.
-Below are the steps involved in the process.
+I will use this CSV file to create a new table in my Azure SQL database.
+The steps involved in the process are below.

-• In the data source options, select the Flat File Source option from the drop-down menu.
+• Select the Flat File Source option from the drop-down menu in the data source options.

 • Click on Browse and select your CSV file.
 Click on Next.